gsl-lite/gsl-lite/README.md

 - **`gsl_CONFIG_CONTRACT_VIOLATION_TERMINATES` (default)**
   Define this macro to call `std::terminate()` on a contract violation. **This is the default.**

   Termination on contract violation is the behavior specified by the Core Guidelines for GSL contract checks.

 - **`gsl_CONFIG_CONTRACT_VIOLATION_ASSERTS`**
   If this macro is defined, and if the `assert()` macro is available for runtime checks (that is, if `NDEBUG` is not defined), contract checking macros are implemented in terms of `assert()`.
 If `assert()` is unavailable (i.e. if `NDEBUG` was defined), `std::abort()` is called directly if a contract is violated.

   This option may be preferable over `gsl_CONFIG_CONTRACT_VIOLATION_TERMINATES` because `assert()` prints diagnostic information
-  (such as the current source file, a line number, and the function name), and because vendor-specific extensions of `assert()` can be used (e.g. the Microsoft STL displays a dialog box which permits breaking into the debugger or continuing execution).
+  (such as the current source file, a line number, and the function name), and because vendor-specific extensions of `assert()` can be used (e.g. the `assert()` implementation of the Microsoft C runtime displays a dialog box which permits breaking into the debugger or continuing execution).

   Note that `gsl_FailFast()` will call `std::abort()` if `assert()` continues execution.

 - **`gsl_CONFIG_CONTRACT_VIOLATION_TRAPS`**
   Define this macro to execute a trap instruction on a contract violation.

-  Trap instructions may result in smaller codegen and can thus result in better-performing code.
+  Trap instructions may yield smaller codegen and can thus result in better-performing code.
 However, they usually lead to catastrophic failure and may be difficult to diagnose for some platforms.

 - **`gsl_CONFIG_CONTRACT_VIOLATION_THROWS`**
   Define this macro to throw a `std::runtime_error`-derived exception `gsl::fail_fast` on contract violation.
-  Handling contract violations with exceptions can be desired when executing in an interactive programming environment, or if there are other reasons why process termination shall be avoided.
+  Handling contract violations with exceptions can be desireable when executing in an interactive programming environment, or if there are other reasons why process termination must be avoided.

   This macro is also useful for writing unit tests that exercise contract checks.

 - **`gsl_CONFIG_CONTRACT_VIOLATION_CALLS_HANDLER`**